 On April 29, 2022, the Company consummated the previously announced business combination (the "Business Combination") with SAITECH Limited, a Singapore based digital mining operator.
 Following the closing of the Business Combination, SAITECH Limited became a wholly owned subsidiary of TradeUP Global Corporation ("TradeUP"), which subsequently renamed to "SAI.TECH Global Corporation".
-The transaction is accounted for as a recapitalization, SAITECH Limited became the Company's historical financial statements, with retrospective adjustments to give effect of the recapitalization.
-The equity is restated using the exchange ratio of 0.13376 established in the recapitalization transaction, which is \$188 million and \$10.00 per share (the "exchange ratio") divided by 140,551,496 (total ordinary shares outstanding of SAITECH Limited), and together with holders of 3,492,031 TradeUP Class A Ordinary Shares, remaining after the redemption of 2,071,735 shares, received 3,492,031 Class A Ordinary Shares, holders of 272,247 TradeUP Class B Ordinary Shares received 272,247 Class A Ordinary Shares, to reflect the equity structure of the Company.
+The transaction is accounted for as a recapitalization, SAITECH Limited is determined as the predecessor and the historical financial statements of SAITECH Limited became the Company's historical financial statements, with retrospective adjustments to give effect of the recapitalization.
+The equity is restated using the exchange ratio of 0.13376 established in the recapitalization transaction, which is \$188 million and \$10.00 per share (the "exchange ratio") divided by 140,551,496 (total ordinary shares outstanding of SAITECH Limited), and together with holders of 3,492,031 TradeUP Class A Ordinary Shares, remaining after the redemption of 2,071,735 shares, received 3,492,031 Class A Ordinary Shares, holders of 272,247 TradeUP Class B Ordinary Shares, to reflect the equity structure of the Company.

-Following completion of the Business Combination, holders of 28,000,000 SAITECH Limited Class A Ordinary Shares, remaining after the redemption of 24,254,751 shares, received 3,745,249 Class A Ordinary Shares, holders of 2,040,816 SAITECH Limited Series Seed Preferred Shares, remaining after the redemption of 1,767,838 shares, received 272,978 Class A Ordinary Shares, holders of 7,288,630 SAITECH Limited Series Angel Preferred Shares, remaining after the redemption of 6,313,711 shares, received 974,919 Class A Ordinary Shares, holders of 14,599,115 SAITECH Limited Series Pre-A Preferred Shares, remaining after the redemption of 12,646,352 shares, received 1,952,763 Class A Ordinary Shares, and holders of 16,622,935 SAITECH Limited Series A Preferred Shares, received 2,223,466 Class A Ordinary Shares.
+Following completion of the Business Combination, holders of 28,000,000 SAITECH Limited Class A Ordinary Shares, remaining after the redemption of 24,254,751 shares, received 3,745,249 Class A Ordinary Shares, holders of 2,040,816 SAITECH Limited Series Seed Preferred Shares, remaining after the redemption of 1,767,838 shares, received 272,978 Class A Ordinary Shares, holders of 7,288,630 SAITECH Limited Series Angel Preferred Shares, remaining after the redemption of 6,313,711 shares, received 974,919 Class A Ordinary Shares, holders of 14,599,115 SAITECH Limited Series Pre-A Preferred Shares, remaining after the redemption of 12,646,352 shares, received 1,952,763 Class A Ordinary Shares, and holders of 16,622,935 SAITECH Limited Series A Preferred Shares, remaining after the redemption of 14,399,469 shares, received 2,223,466 Class A Ordinary Shares.

-There are an aggregate of 12,933,653 Class A Ordinary Shares issued and outstanding, and 2,244,493 Class A Ordinary Shares issuable upon the exercise of the warrants to purchase Class A Ordinary Shares outstanding, with an exercise price of \$11.50 per share.
+There is an aggregate of 12,933,653 Class A Ordinary Shares issued and outstanding, and 2,244,493 Class A Ordinary Shares issuable upon the exercise of the warrants to purchase Class A Ordinary Shares outstanding, with an exercise price of \$11.50 per share.